-- Drizzle a little oil into a large wok over medium heat, and add in marinated meat.
+- Drizzle a little oil into a large wok or pan over medium heat, and add in marinated meat.

 - Once meat is cooked through, add in the silken tofu, stirring it around to break it up.
 Cook together for a few minutes, and then set aside on a clean plate.

 - Using the same wok, add in a little more oil and the green beans.
 Drizzle with dark soya and toss constantly so that the soya doesn’t burn at the bottom of the pan.

 - Once the green beans are cooked but still a little crunchy, add in the tofu and pork and let simmer for a few more minutes.